jb0ta/handover-agent/README.md

 ## Philosophy

-This implementation follows Dinis Cruz's stated values:
+This implementation follows these values:

 1. **Artifacts over slides.** Everything here is code, schemas, or working examples.
 No marketing copy.
 2. **Type-safe & validated.** All inputs and outputs are schema-validated; no surprises.